istio/istio.io/content/docs/setup/kubernetes/upgrade/steps/index.md

 process may install new binaries and may change configuration and API schemas.
 The upgrade process may result in service downtime.
 To minimize downtime, please ensure your Istio control plane components and your applications are highly available with multiple replicas.

+{{ warning }}
-Note, we currently only support **a single Citadel** instance.
-Running multiple Citadel instances may introduce race conditions and **lead to system outages**.
+Citadel does not support multiple instances.
+Running multiple Citadel instances may introduce race conditions and lead to system outages.
+{{ /warning }}

 This flow assumes that the Istio components are installed and upgraded in the `istio-system` namespace.